 Nursing is a fulfilling and vital career with enormous growth potential.
-Nurses are key members of health-care delivery teams, often serving as the most direct link to the patient while orchestrating the best possible care.
+Nurses are essential members of health care delivery teams, often serving as the most direct link to the patient while orchestrating the best possible care.
 They are in a position to advocate for patients and families, especially those who cannot advocate for themselves.
 Nurses improve patients’ quality of life and support people at their most vulnerable moments.
-They serve as essential members of health-care teams, working together with physicians, pharmacists, social workers, and other providers to coordinate care.
+They serve as key members of health care teams, working together with physicians, pharmacists, social workers, and other providers to coordinate care.
 Nurses benefit from opportunities for continuous learning throughout their careers, and they may gain greater responsibility and autonomy through increased education and experience.
-They serve in a variety of settings and specialties, and they also may opt to pursue research or teaching opportunities.
+They serve in a variety of settings and specialties and may opt to pursue research or teaching opportunities.

-The Pre-Nursing Program at University College is intended for students who wish to complete prerequisites before continuing on to a bachelor of science in nursing (BSN) program.
+The Pre-Nursing Program at the School of Continuing & Professional Studies is for students who wish to complete prerequisites before continuing on to a bachelor of science in nursing (BSN) program.
 Students receive individual advising in order to create a course plan that fulfills the prerequisites for their future nursing programs of choice.
-The pre-nursing curriculum provides students with the ideal foundation for their professional studies: strong communication skills, practical analytical and problem-solving abilities, an appreciation for complex ethical questions, and an introduction to human sciences.
+The pre-nursing curriculum provides students with an ideal foundation for their professional studies: strong communication skills, practical analytical and problem-solving abilities, an appreciation for complex ethical questions, and an introduction to human sciences.
 Students who complete this course sequence will be well equipped to continue on to a variety of clinical nursing (BSN) programs.

-Students who complete 54 units of nursing prerequisites with University College may, with an additional 6 units, earn an Associate in Arts degree.
+Students who complete 54 units of nursing prerequisites with the School of Continuing & Professional Studies may, with an additional 6 units, earn an Associate in Arts degree.
 Students interested in the associate degree should speak with an academic advisor about applying to that program and fulfilling degree requirements.

-Examples of Common BSN Prerequisites* and Their University College Equivalents
+Examples of Common BSN Prerequisites* and Their School of Continuing & Professional Studies Equivalents

 |General Elective||Select from a variety of introductory and upper-level courses; Quantitative Reasoning (Sci 117 or Sci 117M) is highly recommended.|